Scottapotamas/zaphod-bot/firmware/src/application/guidance/README.md

 For a given movement request, we need to calculate the desired effector position over the move's duration.

-- Two 'movement' slots are provided (tick-tock buffer),
 - Wait until the move is meant to start,
 - Calculate our 'current completion percentage' from the start timestamp and the current "elapsed" time,
 - Find the desired position that matches the percentage completion of the move (interpolate position by time percentage)
 - Send the desired position out for execution,
-- Cleanup and select the waiting movement in the other slot.
+- Cleanup and wait for a new movement.

 This functionality is provided by `path_interpolator`.